9dots/9dots.io-pages/Or0XrN7.md

 	- Wooden slabs
     - Compass

-3. Using the [Crafting Resource Guide](http://www.minecraft-crafting.net/), students will write down the "ingredients" required for each item to be constructed on their [Day 3: Shelter Handout](http://uploads.9dots.io/Or0vuHE.gdoc) .
+3. Using the [Crafting Resource Guide](http://www.minecraft-crafting.net/), students will write down the "ingredients" required for each item to be constructed on their [Day 3: Shelter Handout](http://uploads.9dots.io/Or0vuHE.gdoc).

 ## Prototype
+After having learned how to define their inputs for various tools and resources, students will begin to mine for materials in Minecraft and construct their tools.

 1. Students will login to Minecraft as a Student.

 2. Students will work together to find the materials needed and begin crafting their required list of materials.